moiseevigor/moiseevigor.github.io/_posts/2022-12-03-fix-error-matplotlib-is-currently-using-agg.markdown

 ---
 layout: post
 title:  "Fixing error 'Matplotlib is currently using agg'"
+subtitle: >
+  Matplotlib falls back to its non-interactive Agg backend whenever there's no X11 display — which is the default state inside almost every container.
+  The fix is two parts: install the GUI toolkit dependencies in the image, then forward the host's X socket into the container at run time.
 description: "Plotting graphics with python and matplotlib from Docker container"
 date:   2022-12-03 10:05:45
 categories: